Laura Coombs: Manchester City

 In June 2019, after three years at Liverpool, Coombs signed for Manchester City on a two-year contract, being part of the squad that won the 2020 FA Cup in her first season.
 Though she had not expected "to get straight in the team", Coombs later expressed disappointment at how little she had played for the club in her first season with them, remarking that she is a confidence player.
 She felt that time away from Man City due to the COVID-19 pandemic after her difficult first season helped her come back better for the team.

 Coombs' second season at Manchester City was marked by a midfield featuring prominent American and British internationals, with Coombs pleased to be able to work with and be challenged by them in training, as it made her raise her level.
 In May 2021 she signed a two-year contract extension.
 In the 2021–22 season, City won the 2022 League Cup.

 In the first half of the 2022–23 season, Coombs almost matched her total appearance count for Manchester City in her previous three seasons with them, having been elevated to a regular starter following the departure of the club's previous starting midfield three; she took on the role of an aggressive centre midfielder and had a strong start to the season.
 During this time, she was a constant in a midfield that gradually incorporated different new signings.
 While other adaptations were made, Coombs retained her typical role.
 She made her 100th appearance for the club on 17 December 2023.

 On 4 August 2025, it was announced that Coombs had signed a one-year contract extension with Manchester City, with the club praising her influence and popularity off the pitch as well as on it.

+On 30 April 2026, Coombs announced that she would retire from football at the end of the season.
+She scored in her final WSL match, a 4–1 away win against West Ham United, on 16 May.